DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 If Grub is with the party he will step forward and begin to speak: *Knob!
 Let's get out of here.
 This is crazy, look what they're doing to our friends.*

 You can have Knob ignore Grub, or you could roll a Persuasion check and if it meets a DC of 15, Knob may feel confused and start to move towards his brother.
-At this point you may want to really pull some heart strings and have Red Hand begin to prepare him to become one of the Heartless Devotees (like the two misfigured goblins on the altar).
+At this point you may want to really pull some heart strings and have Red Hand begin to prepare him to become one of the Heartless Devotees (like the two disfigured goblins on the altar).
 You are welcome to have Knob get persuaded but not show it until he turns on the others in battle.

 **If you want to have Red Hand begin to convert Knob**:  Red Hand looks from Grub to Knob and then back to Grub and scoffs.
 He sheathes his greatsword and grabs Knob's shoulders, lifting him effortlessly.
 He grabs the little goblin's throat with his left hand and pulls his right hand back.
 Stretching his fingers a few times, he shakes his hand and takes a deep breath.
 At this point, Grub should react by shouting out and begin running towards them, drawing his shortbow.
 He fires an arrow, but it whirs past the Bugbear's head.